TheShadowEevee/BDSX-Discord-Chatter-Plugin/README.md

 For example, to set the channel ID the bot works in, run `dc config chanID 846147660843188235` in the console.

 To get a Discord Channel ID see [this Discord Help Article](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-)

+## Incompatibilities

+- Any plugin that modifies the user join/leave text in the console breaks related functionality in the plugin.